 The Samsung Q60T is good for gaming.
 It has an incredibly low input lag that gives you a responsive gaming experience.
 It's limited to a 60Hz panel and there's no VRR support either.
 Sadly, it has a slow response time that results in motion blur, but there's a Black Frame Insertion feature to improve the appearance of motion.

 The Samsung Q60T is decent for watching HDR movies.
 It displays a wide color gamut for HDR content but it doesn't get bright enough to truly make highlights pop.
 Its contrast ratio is outstanding, and it has remarkable black uniformity, but there's no local dimming feature to improve the quality in dark scenes.

 The Samsung Q60T is decent for HDR gaming.
 It has low input lag but its mediocre response time results in motion blur.
 It doesn't have many extra gaming features like VRR support.
 HDR content looks decent as it displays a wide color gamut and has an outstanding contrast ratio, but it has mediocre HDR brightness and lacks local dimming.

-The Samsung Q60T has an excellent style.
-It has a borderless design on the sides and at the top, with a thicker bottom bezel.
+This TV has an excellent style.
+It has a borderless design with a thicker bottom bezel.
 The stand has been redesigned compared to the Samsung Q60/Q60R QLED and is no longer screwed on, but is instead inserted into the TV itself, which makes the setup process much simpler.
 The overall aesthetic is sleek and minimalist, and it comes with clips for cable management.

 The Samsung Q60T features a new stand, which is inserted into the body of the TV instead of being screwed on.
 This makes the setup process easier, but the feet aren't reversible.
 The stand supports the TV well, though there's still a bit of wobble.